What is the UCAT?

 Candidates should use the Test Centre Locator to find their nearest centre.

-By presenting yourself at the UKCAT test centre, you are declaring yourself fit to take the test.
+By presenting yourself at the UCAT test centre, you are declaring yourself fit to take the test.

-If you are unable to sit the UKCAT throughout the test cycle because of a significant or unforeseen medical or personal issue you must contact us to see whether they we are able consider your application without a UKCAT result.
+If you are unable to sit the UCAT throughout the test cycle because of a significant or unforeseen medical or personal issue you must contact us to see whether they we are able consider your application without a UCAT result.
 We will require recent supporting medical evidence as part of that process.

 Each university that you apply for will make its own decision consistent with its admission policy.
 If you are applying to several universities, you need to contact each separately.

 Applicants applying to Aberdeen who have sat the UCATSEN will need to supply evidence of the need for extra time in the form of a medical diagnosis or report from an appropriately qualified teacher or specialist.
 The evidence should include a statement on how much extra time the candidate has been allowed in examinations.
 The School of Medicine will consider whether to accept the evidence put forward as to why the candidate sat the UCATSEN.
 If you need further advice, please email email@example.com